aneladavis/Ray_Tracer/README.md

 # Ray_Tracer

-Run in Xcode, will download a photo of the shperes with a shadow cased.
+Run in Xcode, will download a photo of the spheres with a shadow cased.

 Make sure to change file path in main file!